csmpls/cdls/wiki/dcom.md

 - copypaste doesnt work?
 - youtube/img embeds
 - fix up the homepage
+- should be wss:// and https:// why not

 ## longer-term
 - grid-based color selection instead of popup?